10 Best Female Monologues in Movies: Iconic Speeches That Define Cinema (2026)

 “As God is my witness, as God is my witness they’re not going to lick me.
 I’m going to live through this and when it’s all over, I’ll never be hungry again.
 No, nor any of my folk.
 If I have to lie, steal, cheat or kill.
 As God is my witness, I’ll never be hungry again.”

 Gone with the Wind is about the manipulative daughter of a Georgia plantation owner who conducts a turbulent romance with a roguish profiteer during the American Civil War and Reconstruction periods.
+Leigh won the Academy Award for Best Actress for her performance.

 Movies That Make You Think About Life